E. Javier Loya: Philanthropy

-Loya has participated in philanthropy for more than three decades, primarily in Houston, with a focus on the arts, healthcare, and education.

-In 2015, he and his wife, Lucinda, served as creative co-chairs of the Contemporary Arts Museum Houston’s annual gala, which raised more than $500,000 for the institution.
-That same year they were dinner chairs for the Communities In Schools of Houston “Stay in School” gala.
-Loya also took part in the 2015 Legacy Community Health luncheon, where he spoke about the importance of early childhood reading.
-Beyond these roles, local profiles describe the couple as long-time contributors to Houston charities supporting children, education, and the arts.

-He has also supported national cultural initiatives, including the Kips Bay Decorator Show House in New York (2024), where Lucinda Loya was among the featured designers, and in Dallas (2022).

 Loya is a sponsor and member of the board of directors for the Greater Houston Senior Football Showcase, a charitable organization that organizes high school football scouting events.
-Since 2008 it has generated over $100 million in scholarships for more than 4,000 high school athletes.

 In 2011, Loya founded the Greater El Paso Football Showcase Combine, which provided over $9 million in scholarships to over 100 high school senior athletes.

 Loya has a personal connection to League of United Latin American Citizens; the organization helped his father regain a job after an unjust firing.
-His story embodies LULAC's mission to fight for equity and justice.
-Loya made a significant donation to support LULAC's 90th anniversary celebration and provides ongoing support for their mission to empower Latino communities through education and advocacy.
+His story embodies LULAC’s mission to fight for equity and justice.

 In 2025, Javier Loya served as advisor for the Hosting Committee of the Official Hispanic Inaugural Ball for President Trump, held at the Omni Shoreham Hotel.
 The event, hosted by Bienvenido US, celebrated the significant contributions of Hispanic voters to President Trump's re-election and highlighted the growing influence of the Hispanic community in American politics, alongside the presence of Donald Trump Jr., Senator Ted Cruz and Argentina's President Javier Milei among many others.

-Loya has served on the Board of Regents for Texas Southern University and on boards of several Houston‑based charitable organizations.